Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Facilities on Acatenango Volcano

 There are no toilets on Acatenango Volcano.
-Wicho & Charlie’s provides toilet paper and paper bags, and when nature calls you’ll have to find a discreet place to squat.
+Wicho and Charlie’s provides toilet paper and paper bags, and when nature calls you’ll have to find a discreet place to squat.
 Make sure you dispose of any paper rubbish in the bins provided.
 Solid waste needs to go in the bags to be disposed of in the bins provided.
 There are toilet cubicles just before you start the hike at the bottom of Acatenango Volcano.
 You will have an opportunity to use the facilities when the minivan drops you off at the base of Acatenango Volcano, just before you start the hike.
 You will be able to use these toilets again just before the minivan picks you up to return back to Antigua the morning after the hike.

 Is Acatenango Volcano safe?